2020 NBA Draft Lottery: Destiny In The Making For Cole Anthony?

 After attending American University in Washington, D.C., she moved to New York City to attend the New York University School of Law, completing her degree in 1995.

 She also studied international law at Tulane University and European Community law in Paris.

 McCrary began her career as an associate in the New York firm Paul, Weiss, Rifkind, Wharton & Garrison.
 There she practiced entertainment law, representing authors, playwrights, and directors in their contract negotiations.

 In 1997 she quit her job as an attorney to focus on writing.
-Entrepreneurship flexibility is an important factor for the “high achievers”, who are strongly career-oriented but don’t want to take time away from their family
+Entrepreneurship flexibility is an essential factor for the “high achievers”, who are strongly career-oriented but don’t want to take time away from their family